SIDDHARTH-PADIGAR/asl_beta_v1.0/README.md

 ## **asl_beta_v1.0: Sign Language Recognition App**

 This is the **base model** and **first iteration** of the Sign Language Recognition App, focused on **efficiently identifying hand signs** using **OpenCV** and **MediaPipe**.
-While it’s not an MVP, this version serves as a strong foundation for building a full-featured ASL learning tool.
-The primary goal is to accurately identify hand gestures from webcam feed, laying the groundwork for future improvements.
+This version establishes a solid foundation for a full-featured ASL learning tool.
+The primary goal is to accurately identify hand gestures from a webcam feed, serving as a stepping stone for future enhancements.

 ---